bevyengine/bevy/release-content/release-notes/camera_controllers.md

 To configure the settings (speed, behavior, keybindings) or enable / disable the controller modify the `FreeCam` component.
 We've done our best to select good defaults, but the details of your scene (especially the scale!) will make a big difference to what feels right.

+### `PanCam`

+The `PanCam` controller is a simple and effective tool designed for 2D games or any project where you need to pan the camera and zoom in/out with ease.
+It allows you to move the camera using the WASD keys and zoom in and out with the mouse wheel or +/- keys.

+By adding the `PanCamPlugin` and attaching the `PanCam` component to your camera entity, you can quickly add this controller to your project.

+To configure the camera's zoom levels, speed, or keybindings, simply modify the `PanCam` component.
+The default settings should work well for most use cases, but you can adjust them based on your specific needs, especially for large-scale or high-resolution 2D scenes.

 ### Using `bevy_camera_controller` in your own projects